 Think of a demonstration reel like a video resume.
 It’s a short collection of video/film/photography projects you have worked on or have been a part of producing in the past.

-Most “demo reels” just include a short segment from each of your video samples (usually 10 to 20 seconds), so you don’t necessarily need to include the entire film or video.
-These are then edited together, back-to-back, or in a creative way to showcase your experience as a videographer, editor, producer, or another crew position.
+Most “demo reels” include a short segment from each of your video samples (usually 10 to 20 seconds), so you don’t necessarily need to include the entire film or video.
+These are then edited together, back-to-back, or in a creative way to showcase your experience as with different styles of visual storytelling, including docs, fiction, or commercial work.

-Start your demonstration reel with a title graphic that includes your name, e-mail address, and phone number.
-Then edit your samples into a 1 to 2 minute video (depending on how many samples you have to include).
+Start your demonstration reel with a title graphic that includes your name, e-mail address, phone number and your role(s).
+Then edit your samples into a 2 to 3 minute video (depending on how many samples you have to include).

 What We Are Looking For

-Ideally, your demonstration reel should showcase your best videography and editing skills, and include a variety of at least five different video, photography, or motion graphics samples from past projects you have either produced yourself, or been a crew member on.
-Production music should also be included.
+Ideally, your demonstration reel should showcase your best videography and editing skills, and include a variety of at least five different video, photography, or motion graphics samples from past projects you have either produced yourself or been a crew member on.
+Production music and onscreen text should be used to describe your role in the project.
+We look at your technical skills, cinematography, audio, storytelling, and editing and how well you follow this creative brief.

 Once completed, export your demonstration reel as a video file and upload it to a video sharing site like Dropbox, Vimeo, or YouTube.
 Upload the link to the Demo Reel supplemental item in your Future Student Account (click on your application, then Supplemental Items & Documents).